EzzatOmar/bake/docs/plugin-test-todo.md

 Run opencode with `opencode --model zai-coding-plan/glm-4.6 run --model [message]` e.g. `opencode run --model zai-coding-plan/glm-4.6 'write hello to ./hello.txt'`

+Do not check bash output to often (token burn) ~ very 5 sec is ok.
+When using .opencode/log.txt make sure to delete file periodically.

 ## Your Task
  we are building a plugin for opencode @.opencode/agent/opencode-plugin-builder.md we have done a rewrite of the plugin and split the rules in different files. @.opencode/plugin/bake.ts